-You can use BrokerCheck for personal and professional use to find a broker, review the background of your current broker, to assist in judicial or arbitral proceedings, to comply with securities or financial services laws, rules and regulations, or for similar uses consistent with promotion of just and equitable principles of trade and protection of investors and public interest.
+You can use BrokerCheck for personal and professional use to find an investment professional; review the background of your current investment professional; assist in judicial or arbitral proceedings; comply with securities or financial services laws, rules and regulations; or for similar uses consistent with promotion of just and equitable principles of trade and protection of investors and public interest.

 In addition, if your use is for investor protection, academic, compliance or regulatory purposes, you may copy and compile BrokerCheck data, including by using data mining or similar tools, provided that such tools do not interfere with the proper working of BrokerCheck.

 - An academic researcher might use BrokerCheck data in a research paper looking at the geographic distribution of brokerage firms;

 - An insurance firm might use BrokerCheck data to confirm that an individual has the registration necessary to sell the firm’s products;